CM Bommai launches programme offering door delivery services including ration | Science-Environment

 - India

-Karnataka Chief Minister Basavaraj Bommai on Monday kick-started Janasevaka programme offering 56 services, including ration, at subsidised rates at the doorstep in all the 28 Assembly constituencies in Bengaluru urban districts, including 198 municipal wards.
+(Eds: adds details) Bengaluru, Nov 1 (PTI): Karnataka Chief Minister Basavaraj Bommai on Monday kick-started a Janasevaka programme offering 58 services, including ration at subsidised rates, at the doorstep in all the 28 Assembly constituencies in Bengaluru urban districts and they include 198 municipal wards.

-Bommai said thes scheme would be implemented throughout Karnataka from January 26.
+Bommai said the scheme would be implemented throughout the State from January 26.

 ''Through this Janasevaka scheme, the government will reach the doorstep of every house.
 Under the programme, various services such as caste certificate, property Khata certifcate, old age and widow pension schemes will be provided,'' he told reporters after launching the programme at Malleshwaram, Bengaluru.